Maths Curriculum Statement

 - Fully develop independent learners with inquisitive minds who have secure mathematical foundations and an interest in self-improvement.

 We have eight key priorities at Crow Orchard Primary School that underpin every subject area.
 We believe that by focusing on these key priorities our children will be ready to successfully meet the challenges of the next stage of their education and their lives.

 - Our implementation is developed through secure understanding of the curriculum and subject area.

 - An appropriate range of teaching and learning strategies will be used in all mathematics lessons to capture pupils’ interest and to promote effective learning and progress.

-- In EYFS, children will follow the NCTEM Mastering Number Programme and supplement with the Lancashire scheme.
+- In EYFS, children will follow the White Rose Scheme.
 This will be tailored to fit the needs of the Crow Orchard EYFS children.

 - In Y1-4, Teachers will use White Rose, supported by an appropriate range of teaching and learning manipulatives and resources, following a Concrete, Pictorial, Abstract approach, to develop the knowledge, skills and understanding of every child.
 This will ensure that all pupils, including those pupils with SEND, achieve to their full potential and make appropriate progress.

 - In Y5-6, we will use Maths – no problem!
 This is a different scheme but still following the mastery approach.
 We are using Maths – no problem as this has been used with these children in their formative years at Crow Orchard.
 We felt they would benefit from staying with the same scheme to ensure a smooth transition for the final years at Crow Orchard.
 The intention is for the whole school to use White Rose by September 2024.